RisoLAB Artist in Residence

 1. Currently the residencies are only open to artists that have legal status to work in the United States.

-3. A 6’x8’ workspace is also provided in the MFA Visual Narrative shared studio space.
+3. A 6’x8’ workspace is also provided in the MFA Visual Narrative shared studio space during the summer residency only.

 To apply to the RisoLAB Artist in Residence Program, please send the following information to